List of Mongol rulers: Great Khans and Yuan dynasty

-Before Kublai Khan announced the dynastic name "Great Yuan" in 1271, Khagans (Great Khans) of the Mongol Empire (Ikh Mongol Uls) already started to use the Chinese title of Emperor (皇帝 (Huángdì)) practically in the Chinese language since Genghis Khan (as 成吉思皇帝 (Genghis Emperor)).
+Before Kublai Khan announced the dynastic name "Great Yuan" in 1271, Great Khans (Khagan) of the Mongol Empire (Ikh Mongol Uls) already started to use the Chinese title of Emperor (皇帝 (Huángdì)) practically in the Chinese language since Genghis Khan (as 成吉思皇帝 (Genghis Emperor)).

 With the establishment of the Yuan dynasty in 1271, the Kublaids became Yuan emperors, who took on a dual identity of Khagan for the Mongols and Huangdi for ethnic Han.